lumeland/lume.land/docs/overview/why-static-sites.md

 from one static site generator to another is much lower than the effort required to change a dynamic site generator (i.e. from WordPress to Drupal).

-## What if some dynamism is needed?
+## What if some dynamic content is needed?

 There are some dynamic features that you may want in your website.
-Does it mean that you must switch to a dynamic site?
+Does this mean that you must switch to a dynamic site?
 Depending on the feature, some alternatives can be implemented in static sites:

 ### Search